learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-React's functional components and hooks use arrow functions almost exclusively for event handlers passed as JSX props (`onClick={() => dispatch(action)}`).
+React\'s functional components and hooks use arrow functions almost exclusively for event handlers passed as JSX props (`onClick={() => dispatch(action)}`).
 Because these arrow functions inherit `this` from the component scope (which in a functional component is irrelevant — there is no `this`), the lexical binding is harmless and the concise syntax reduces boilerplate.
 Conversely, in Express.js route handlers or Mongoose middleware that rely on `this` referring to the document/request, using arrow functions is a common production bug — the official Mongoose docs explicitly warn against it.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>